If my first cycle within my package isn’t successful, when can I move onto my next cycle?

 Your consultant at Manchester Fertility will prepare a report for Access Fertility which covers why you are having problems conceiving and your diagnosis.
 Access Fertility’s medical team will review this report to make decision as to whether you are eligible for your chosen plan.

-Who refunds me under the IVF Refund/Donor Egg IVF Refund Plan?
+Who refunds me under the IVF Refund or IVF with Donor Eggs Refund Plan?

 Access Fertility pays you back the percentage outlined in your chosen plan, of your total plan price, if you do not have a baby through your treatment with us.

 When do I become eligible for a refund?

 If you have completed all the three treatment cycles included in your plan, and transferred all frozen embryos but have not had a live birth, your refund comes into effect.